ang-yu/Academic_network/guideline for finding handles.md

     3. If no account pops up, search under "Top" tab using name+sociology and name+school name to see if someone has tweeted to the faculty of interest.

-    4. Once we indentify the faculty's twitter account, copy paste the screenname (next to @) under the display name.
+    4. Once we identify the faculty's twitter account, copy-paste the screenname (next to @) under the display name.

 V2. identified